thegrumpys/odop/docs/Help/launchODOP.md

 Where a wide screen monitor is in use, it should be possible to view both the program and on-line Help entries simultaneously in separate windows.
-See: [Utilizing Help with a widescreen monitor](wideScreen) for additional details.
+See: [Utilizing on-line Help with a widescreen monitor](wideScreen) for additional details.

 If a wide screen monitor is not available, you can operate with this Help content in one